azazelcodes/intellijmodtemplate/README.md

 # How to navigate the Tutorials:
 The different tutorials are .md files.
 Simply click on them to read them! <br>
-To start go to the first tutorial click here[a relative link](SettingUp.md) or go to the SettingUp.md file!
+To start go to the first tutorial click [here](SettingUp.md) or go to the SettingUp.md file!